Yangzhangcst/AASP-Graph/README.md

 ### Results
 The detailed results can be found in `BSDS300_evaluation.txt`.
+More relevant results of natural image segmentation can be found in our [projects](https://github.com/Yangzhangcst/Natural-color-image-segmentation).

 ### Citing